Located in the heart of Newcastle upon Tyne, Grainger Market has been an important part of the city’s shopping experience for almost two centuries.

 Built in 1835, the Grade I listed building is a popular traditional indoor market offering a huge range of products.

-Alongside craft stalls, mini bazaars, jewellers, clothing and plant stalls, you can find high quality butchers, artisan bakers, green grocers as well as street food traders, coffee shops and cafés with something for everyone.
+It is home to over 100 small businesses and self employed independent traders, and alongside craft stalls, mini bazaars, jewellers, clothing and plant stalls, you'll find high quality butchers, artisan bakers, green grocers, street food traders, coffee shops and cafés.
+There's something for everyone.

-Opening hours are Monday to Saturday 9am to 5.30pm
+- Monday to Saturday - 9am to 5pm

 The market is home to perhaps the smallest branch of Marks & Spencer, a market stall known as Marks and Spencer's Original Penny Bazaar.